Music and the quest to meet Mami Wata

 I became like Moses’ mother hidden closeby, while watching out for her son and awaiting the arrival of Pharoah’s daughter.
 The only difference was that Pharoah’s daughter was flesh and blood and Moses’ mother already knew who to expect.
 While I on the other hand, awaited the appearance of a spirit being whose image had only been painted by folklore.
 I had no clue what to expect.
 And wheras Pharoah’s daughter was known for her daily baths at the river, I had no clue if Mami Wata had ever appeared and if there had ever been witnesses.

 So, I waited………………………!
-The river gushed enthusiastically, the tadpoles wobbled, the frogs croaked, the insects hummed, dry branches crackled and fell.
+The river gushed enthusiastically, the birds twittered, the tadpoles wobbled, the frogs croaked, the insects hummed, dry branches crackled and fell.
 I felt simultaneously warm and cold.
 After what seemed like forever, the sun began to set and I realized that my mission was an exercise in futility.
 What was I thinking?
 It is not as if Victor Uwaifo had expected an encounter, when she showed up.
 Time and chance happened to him.
 And so I returned home, and never divulged the tale of my adventure to anyone.

 It is for this reason that “Guitar Boy” holds a very special place in my heart.
 It sparked the quest for an unforgettable childhood adventure.
 Had she appeared, what would have been my reaction?
 I would never have ran away, as Uwaifo had cautioned.
 We would have had an intense, but pleasant conversation.
 And I would have asked, if she knew the guitar boy.